 (P33)

-This part will focus on the modelling approach to optimising (or minimising) total time.
+This part will focus on the modelling approach to optimising (or minimising) the total time.
 Our work can be divided into two parts: inspiration from our previous calculations and strict mathematical proof.

 We’ll raise parallelity to describe how many of the aisle cells are occupied.
 Intuitively, the higher the parallelity, the more efficient the system is and the faster the strategy is.
 The formulae of parallelity are shown in the slide.